microsoft/MixedReality-SpectatorView/doc/SpectatorView.SpatialAlignment.md

 8. The SpatialCoordinate locations found on both devices are then shared with one another, which allows for the scene to be aligned.

 ### Physical Marker Detection  (QR Codes and ArUco Markers)
 Spatial alignment based on physical marker detection allows a spectator HoloLens device to align with a user HoloLens device.
+Again, different marker detectors may be used in this experience, but the application flow is the following:

+1. The SpatialCoordinateSystemManager is told to start localization using a MarkerDetectorSpatialLocalizer.
+For the DSLR filming experience, the compositor window in the editor can be used to generate this alignment request.
+For non-DSLR filming, a LocalizationInitializer can be added to both devices.
+Regardless of how localization is started, SpatialLocalizationSettings need to be defined and provided to the MarkerDetectorSpatialLocalizer to create a LocalizationSession.

+2. In the created LocalizationSession, a call is made to a MarkerDetectorCoordinateService to start discovering SpatialCoordinates, which kicks off marker detection.

+3. Once a marker has been found that has the id provided thorugh the SpatialLocalizationSettings, a SpatialCoordinate is created, completing the LocalizationSession.

+4. After SpatialCoordinate locations are found on both devices, they are shared with one another through the SpatialCoordinateSystemParticipant, which allows for the scene to be aligned.

 # Setup
 Different spatial alignment strategies require different external dependencies.
 Below, you can find setup steps for each of the supported localization strategy.